dlccyes/CollegeNotes/NTUNotes/Junior/Industrial Organization HW.md

 2nd strategy, declares if A-B or Miller comes, they'll conduct a marketing campaign

-## HW3
+## HW3 Aspartame
 - Aspartame is a very good sweetener, used in soft drinks
 - Monsanto has the patent of aspartame, branded as NutraSweet
+- Cooperate with Ajinomoto (Japanese firm), getting tech support while giving out exclusive access to Japanese aspartame market
+- European market opened
-- HSC starts selling aspartament in Europe after the patent expired in Europe, but then NutraSweet cuts the price from $70 to $22-$30 per pounds
+	- HSC starts selling aspartament in Europe after the patent expired in Europe
+	- NutraSweet cuts the price from $70 to $22-$30 per pounds
 	- HSC thus has negative profits
+	- other competitors exit the European market
 	- Monsanto's revenue is also greatly reduced
 	- background
 		- patent expired few years earlier in Europe (small market) than in US (huge market)